projg2/installkernel-gentoo/README.md

 `/sbin/installkernel`.
 It is also called by `kernel-install.eclass`.

 This script was extracted from `sys-apps/debianutils`.
-It was subsequenly modified for Gentoo by Michał Górny and Andrew Ammerlaan.
+It was subsequenly modified for Gentoo by Michał Górny and Nowa Ammerlaan.

 See the [installkernel Gentoo wiki page](https://wiki.gentoo.org/wiki/Installkernel) for more details.